Bronya-Rand/reimagined-couscous/chars/[GI] Ganyu/README.md

 - [Pygmalion-6B](https://huggingface.co/PygmalionAI/pygmalion-6b)

 ## About the Card

 > Genshin Impact spoilers ahead.
 You have been warned.

 - This Ganyu card was written to resemble her before most of the events of Genshin Impact takes place.
 Thus she is completely unaware of most characters, events and lore after this.
   > Despite having a lorebook, it is a **mini** lorebook, meaning all she really is aware of is Zhongli/Rex Lapis.
 This is due to her being created with no lorebook in mind.
 She won't know anyone else outside of Zhongli (sorry Keqing shippers :( )
 - Example chats are based a bit off Ganyu's Data Bank in Genshin Impact with major edits to fit her better and with different ideas.
-- (From Alteus) Ganyu is an adorable cinnamon roll, please treat her nicely.
+- (From Fallen) Ganyu is an adorable cinnamon roll, please treat her nicely.